steffenkjekken/steffenkjekken/README.md

 ### Hi there 👋
+### 🌱 I’m currently studying front end development at Noroff Bergen.
+### 🔭 I’m currently working in non-tech but looking forward to start in the field as soon as possible.
+### 📫 How to reach me: [contact form on my portefolio site](https://steffenrolland.netlify.app/)

 <!--
 **steffenkjekken/steffenkjekken** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.